michaelkoss/stackedits/agile-estimation-planning/PITCHME.md

 ## Problems
 1. Estimation is hard and inaccurate...we are not good at it
 	- optimists and pessimists..waste time arguing
-1. time spent estimating does not generate more accuracy
+1. Time spent estimating does not generate more accuracy
-1. software is ambiguous
+	- Software is ambiguous
-1. We know the least about a project/feature at the start
+	- We know the least about a project/feature at the start
 ---
 ## Estimation
 1. Give each unit of work a `value` based on effort